Mann07/wp-automation/README.md

 Pre-Work to do:
   -Download Chrome driver according to your Chrome version.
-  -Keep it in the same directory of your folder. (or chnage the Path in source code)
+  -Keep it in the same directory of your folder. (or chnage the Path in source code) -Login into the WhatsApp Web in your Chrome browser(mark the keep me logged in) with the contact number which will be used to send message.